A disappointing happening is one of having a promise made only for it to be broken once the person who made it reevaluates their stance.

 If possible, simply don’t trust the promises people make in an excited state when things are looking rosy and when future happenings are polished with today’s perspective.
 The overall goal is to save face in the midst of situations such as these.
 The preservation of your relationship with the individual who’s made a – perhaps uneducated – promise is a guiding principle behind this article.

 The Traps of a Promise Made in the Heat of the Moment

-First and foremost, though you may view a broken promise made by an excited individual to be malicious in nature, it’s healthier to perceive it as someone going out of their way to attempt to provide value in a specific, excited, moment in time.
-The excited state they’re in whilst in the heat of the moment lowered their inhibition to promise you something great.
+Though you may view a broken promise made by an excited individual to be malicious in nature, it’s healthier to perceive it as someone attempting to provide value whilst being in an unrealistically excited state.
+The excited state they’re in whilst in the heat of the moment lowers their inhibition to making promises they can’t keep.
 Whilst sharing positive relations, they may have promised to buy you dinner next week, or to hand down a computer they aren’t using.
 As soon as they’ve voiced their ambitious promise, they’ve laid down a couple of social traps.